-You should also know that Amber Grants are smaller than most other grants.
-In 2020, grant recipients get $4,000 (normally, it’s just $2,000).
+You should also know that Amber Grants aren’t the biggest grants out there.
+In 2021, grant recipients get $10,000 (up from just $2,000 in previous years).
 At the end of the year, one of those recipients will get an additional $25,000 grant.
-But for most recipients, it’s just the one-time $4,000.
+But for most recipients, it’s just the one-time $10,000.

 So no, the Amber Grant is not the biggest, and it’s not entirely free.
 But with few restrictions on who can apply and one of the easiest applications we’ve seen, the Amber Grant is our favorite small-business grant for women.

 Some business grants for women focus on specific projects, but the Cartier Women’s Initiative focuses on you and your role as an entrepreneur and leader.

 That’s likely why the grant size ($30,000 for 14 runners-up and $100,000 for 7 winners) is so large: the Cartier Women’s Initiative isn’t just trying to fund one project—it’s trying to help you and your business thrive.
 So in addition to that grant money, you also get leadership training, peer learning, strategy mentoring, and more―everything you need to level up your entrepreneurial skills.

 Clearly, the Cartier Women’s Initiative can give you a lot.
 But it also asks for a lot from you.
 Your business needs to be “early stage” while also producing revenue for at least one year―but you can’t have raised more than $2 million in equity-based funding (like venture capital).
 You’ve also got to submit an application that includes a pitch deck, résumé, video, and more.
 Plus, if you get selected, you have to commit to spending four hours per week on grant-related activities.